 - Amount swallowed

 If you suspect possible poisoning, seek emergency medical care immediately.
-Call your local emergency number (such as 911).
+Call 911 or the local emergency number.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.